-Fast loans cover a whole range of agreements which allow people with bad credit to borrow small sums of money at short notice.
+Fast loans cover a whole range of agreements that allow people with bad credit to borrow small sums of money at short notice.

 Here are just some of the most common form of fast loans available in the UK today: